 Partnering with Cheshire’s sports medicine and orthopaedics teams

 Once an AT has referred your child to a physician, the sports medicine lead will call you within 24 hours to set up an appointment for them at the medical center.
-Working this way enables open communication between medical staff that will improve follow-up care.
-This can ensure the athlete is following the best protocol for their particular injury and activity.
+Working this way enables open communication between medical staff which improves follow-up care.
+This ensures the athlete is following the best protocol for their particular injury and activity.